Motograter (album)

-The eponymous debut album by American nu metal band Motograter was released on June 24, 2003.
+Motograter is the debut album by American nu metal band Motograter, released on June 24, 2003.
 Although the album has a total of 22 tracks, half of them are short, static tracks, which are all the names of the tracks reversed.
-For instance, Eman On is a reversed version of No Name, and a message can clearly be heard in the last five seconds.
-This is the band's only release to feature Ivan Moody as lead vocalist as well as all other band members with the exception of Matt Nunes.
+For instance, "Eman On" is a reversed version of "No Name", and a message can clearly be heard in the last five seconds.